 - Unlike banks and other financial institutions, customers of an SVF will never benefit from a Government guarantee, if the stored value card providers go under and they lose their stored e-money.
 However, widely accepted SVFs (WASVF) / multipurpose stored value facility (MPSVF) in Singapore usually appoint a bank to guarantee the total outstanding stored value.

-Thank you for your recent business inquiry, however I need a little more information from you to recommend the optimum strategy for your business.
+Thank you for your business inquiry today, however I need a little more information from you to recommend the optimum strategy for your business.

 Kindly complete the 5-minute questionnaire below.
 Your data will remain confidential and will not be sold to third-parties.

-Within the same business day, a senior consultant will then ring you to discuss the specific results you need from Healy Consultants Group PLC:
+Within 12 hours, a senior consultant will email and ring you to discuss specific business solutions: